isa-pilpre/data-analysis-bellabeat/Chapter3-Process-Fitbit.md

-# Chapter 3: Process phase (Fitbit)
+# Chapter 3: Process (Fitbit)

-With the Fitbit dataset now organized and stored in the `Fitbit_Complete_Data` folder, the next step is to assess the data's structure, check for anomalies (nulls, duplicates, out-of-range values, outliers), and clean it when necessary.
+With the Fitbit dataset now organized and stored in the `Fitbit_Complete_Data` folder, the next step is to assess the data's structure, check for issues and anomalies, and clean it when necessary.

-## 1) Reminder of the business task

-To stay aligned with the business task, I need to remember the following key questions:

-- What are some trends in smart device usage?
-- How could these trends apply to Bellabeat customers?
-- How could these trends help influence Bellabeat marketing strategy?

-## 2) Reminder of the 18 files
+## 1) Recap of the 18 files

 The Fitbit dataset contains the following 18 files: